 - The driver exhibits road rage and causes an accident.

-- The driver could be driving while distracted.
+- The driver could be driving while distracted by their phone, eating behind the wheel, or some other such distraction.

 Economic damages, often referred to as special damages, are those that have a specific dollar amount.
+When you recover these damages, they can help relieve some of the stress you may be feeling about your financial situation.
 Special damages may include:

 - Medical expenses incurred because of injuries from the accident